-As the 48th Governor of the State of Texas, Greg Abbott continues to build on his long record as a conservative leader who fights to preserve Texas values like faith, family and freedom.
+As the 48th Governor of the State of Texas, Greg Abbott continues to build on his long record as a conservative leader who fights to preserve Texas values like faith, family, and freedom.

+Before his election in 2014, Greg Abbott was the 50th and longest-serving Attorney General of Texas, where he earned a national reputation for defending religious liberty and protecting Texas communities and children.
 He also previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.

 A native Texan and avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
 After graduating from The University of Texas at Austin, he earned a law degree from Vanderbilt University Law School.
 Shortly after graduating from law school, he was partially paralyzed by a falling tree while jogging.

 Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1981.
 Their daughter, Audrey, is a recent college graduate.